AbhigyaWangoo/Web-Crawler/README.md

 ### Purpose

 ```
-Package exists to provide the functionalities of a web crarwler's profile extractor.
+Package exists to provide the functionalities of a web crawler's profile extractor.
-Given a training set from the 898_data directory, the extractor trains a model which
+Given a training set from the 898_data directory, the extractor trains a model.
-then, given a professor's blank homepage, is able to determine the key features of
+Then, given a professor's blank homepage, is able to determine the key features of
 the professor (for example, professor name, location, affiliation, etc.).
 All such
 parameters are provided by the paper: https://keg.cs.tsinghua.edu.cn/jietang/publications/TKDD11-Tang-et-al-web-user-profiling.pdf
 ```